Applying for an Improving Lives grant for

 Who can apply?

 We only make grants to support activity which is charitable by law.
-Organisations do not have to be registered charities to apply, however they do need to be a not-for-profit and have an agreed constitution.
+Organisations do not have to be registered charities to apply, however they do need to be a not-for-profit organisation and have an agreed constitution.

 We are principally looking to support frontline organisations working with marginalised people and grassroots community organisations.
 Preference will be given to local organisations.